yellowmessenger/documentation/docs/platform_concepts/getting-started.md

 [**Explore Engage documentation :arrow_right:**](https://docs.yellow.ai/docs/platform_concepts/engagement/engage)

-### Measure performance and gain valuable insights
+### Measure bot performance and gain valuable insights

 Understanding the performance of your bots is crucial for continuous improvement.
 Yellow.ai's analytics and **insights** feature provides you with detailed metrics and data to measure bot performance.
 Gain valuable insights into customer engagement, successful API calls, customer location, and more.
 With these insights, you can make data-driven decisions, optimize your bots, and enhance your overall business operations.

 [**Explore Insights (analytics) documentation :arrow_right:**](https://docs.yellow.ai/docs/platform_concepts/growth/introductiontoinsights)

-### Seamless integrations with third-party channels/apps
+### Seamless integrations with third-party channels and apps

 Take advantage of our extensive list of 35+ **channels** available in the Channels module.
 Easily run your bots across multiple platforms with a simple one-time connectivity setup.
 Connect with your customers on their preferred channels, ensuring a seamless and personalized user experience.